Lumineth-Flow/.github/README.md

 ---

 <p align="center">Oh, look who's here!
-Welcome to the place where bugs are features and deadlines are mere suggestions.
-Enjoy your stay!</p>
+Welcome to the place where bugs are features and deadlines are mere suggestions</p>